OFFLINE-GmbH/oc-bootstrapper/README.md

 The command will:

 1. Run `october install` command, which will install all plugins and themes that are not installed yet
-2. Remove every plugin that has git repo specified in october.yaml, for `october:update` command not to try update them
+2. Remove every plugin that has git repo specified in october.yaml since `october:update` will not try to update them
 3. Run `php artisan october:update`, which updates core and marketplace plugins
 4. Git clone all plugins again
 5. Run `php artisan october:up` to migrate all versions of plugins